LinuxCommandLibrary

 rev

-Reverse each line in a file
+Reverse characters in each line

 TLDR

-Reverse text typed into terminal
+Reverse text typed into terminal (interactive mode)

 $ rev